adrianhurt/play-multidomain-seed/README.md

 ### RequestHandler

-We need a global RequestHandler to run the whole project and get to things:
+We need a global `RequestHandler` to run the whole project and get to things:

 * Determine the subdomain for each request (`admin` or `web`) and delegate its behaviour to the corresponding subproject.
 * Rewrite the urls for the `css`, `js` and `img` assets for the corresponding subproject.
 This is because for the root project these resources are located at `public/lib/[subproject]/`.

 These things are done overriding the `routeRequest` method of the `RequestHandler`.

+### ErrorHandler

+As we did with `RequestHandler`, we also need to do the same for `ErrorHandler`.
+In this case, we have a global `ErrorHandler` and  specific `admin.ErrorHandler` and `web.ErrorHandler`.
+When running the whole project, the global one will determine the subdomain for each request and delegate its behaviour to the corresponding subproject.
+Remember that is necessary to declare each specific `ErrorHandler` withing the corresponding configuration file.

 ### Webjars